 Bereavement at Christmas

-Christmas is a tough time of year for many single parents.
-If you are coping with a bereavement things can feel especially difficult.
+If you are coping with a bereavement, Christmas can feel especially difficult.

-You are not alone, we have support and advice around coping with the loss of a loved one this Christmas.
+You are not alone.
+We have compiled some advice for single parents who are coping with the loss of a loved one this Christmas.

 Helplines to turn to at Christmas